zoyzoy59/blender_python_scripts/README.md

 # blender_python_scripts

-This is a list of Blender Python scripts that I use or made:
+This is a list of basic Blender Python scripts that I made using ChatGPT.

-Zoy's basic scripts, made with ChatGPT

 - render_viewport.py --- whatever appears in your 3d viewport is rendered